Open Accessibility Menu

 • You shouldn't feel any discomfort during the procedure.
 If you do, tell the sonographer.

-• Please allow 45 minutes from registration to completion of test.
+• Please allow 45 minutes from the time you check in to your appointment to the completion of the test.

 Getting the Results

-A radiologist (a doctor who is specially trained in reading and interpreting diagnostic and ultrasound images) will interpret the ultrasound results and send the information to your provider.
+A radiologist (a medical provider who is specially trained in reading and interpreting diagnostic and ultrasound images) will interpret the ultrasound results and send the information to your provider.

 Locations